-This easy bruschetta recipe is a go-to summer appetizer that will leave everyone satisfied and coming back for more.
+This easy bruschetta recipe is a refreshing go-to summer appetizer that will leave everyone satisfied and coming back for more.
 Perfect for summer parties, weeknight dinners, or even weekend brunch!

 Classic Easy Bruschetta Recipe